kadamwhite/civil-footnotes/readme.txt

 apply_filter( 'footnotes_style', 'mytheme_use_roman_numeral_footnotes', 10, 2 );
 </code></pre>

+All available formats are specified in the keys of this filter's `$formats` array.

 = I found a bug, how can I report it? =

 The best way to report a bug is to [open an issue on the plugin's GitHub repository](https://github.com/kadamwhite/civil-footnotes/issues/new) explaining your problem.
 You can also start a discussion on the [WordPress support forum](http://wordpress.org/support/plugin/civil-footnotes).